mrc-ide/sircovid-gpu-hack/cluster.md

 srun --ntasks=5 --nodes=1 --cpus-per-task=2 --partition=batch --time=4:00:00 --pty /bin/bash
 ```

 Which starts an interactive job and sets you up with a terminal there.
-It will look much the same but the node name will have changed from `dgx0181` to `cpu0123` -- numbers will probably vary!
+It will look much the same but the node name will have changed from `cpu0181` to `dgx0123` -- numbers will probably vary!

 We need to load the R modules - the organisers have set us up with 4.0.2 which is the same as travis is using

 ```
-module load Core/gcc/8.4.0 gcc/8.4.0/r/4.0.2
+module load Core/gcc/8.4.0 gcc/8.4.0/openjdk/11.0.2 gcc/8.4.0/r/4.0.2
+module load cuda nvcompilers
 ```

 It's not clear yet if we share a workspace or not, but installing packages takes a while.